Jean-Marc Ithier

 Jean-Marc Ithier (born 15 July 1965 in Rodrigues) is a retired Mauritian footballer.
 Besides Mauritius, he has played in South Africa.

 Career

+Club Football

+Ithier played for Sunrise Flacq United from 1988 to 1999 and won two trebles in 1991-92 and 1995-96.
+He played 147 times for the team and scored 66 times.
 Ithier joined South Africa Premier Soccer League club Engen Santos from the Mauritian club Sunrise Flacq United in 1999, and played for the People's Team until his retirement in 2006.
-With approximately 70 goals, he is also the club's all-time leading goal-scorer.
+With 71 goals, he is also the club's all-time leading goal-scorer.

 Ithier was appointed Engen Santos' caretaker coach after the departure of head coach Roger De Sa, who joined Bidvest Wits after the 06/07 season but was later replaced by David Bright of Botswana.
 Ithier became an assistant to the club's current head coach, Boebie Solomons.
 In 2011, Ithier left the club to venture into his own project after deciding to open a football academy that will help develop young talented footballers.

 Ithier also previously coached the South African Homeless World Cup squad.

+International Football

+Ithier played for Mauritius 50 times and has the 7th most appearances and goals.